BroadcomMFD/debugger-for-mainframe/README.md

       Enter the following command:

-         *sudo keytool -import -alias hostname -file hostname.cer -storetype JKS -keystore cacerts*
+         `sudo keytool -import -alias hostname -file hostname.cer -storetype JKS -keystore cacerts`

     - UI:
-        1. In your preferred UI, locate and open cacerts (pw: **changeit**)
+        1. In your preferred UI, locate and open **cacerts** with the password **changeit**.
-        2. Import the certificate to cacerts
+        2. Import the certificate to cacerts.
-        3. Name the certificate with an appropriate alias to ensure it is easily identified
+        3. Name the certificate with an appropriate alias to ensure it is easily identified.

     - Linux Subsystem
-        1. Verify java is installed: java -version
+        1. Verify that Java is installed by running the command `java -version`.
-        2. Locate your subsystem's java installation
+        2. Locate your subsystem's java installation.
-        3. Go to /lib/security to find **cacerts**
+        3. Go to **/lib/security** to find **cacerts**.
-        4. Import the certificate :
+        4. Run the following command to import the certificate:

-            sudo keytool -import -alias hostname -file hostname.cer -storetype JKS -keystore cacerts
+            `sudo keytool -import -alias hostname -file hostname.cer -storetype JKS -keystore cacerts`

 4. Open VS Code and try to debug something while your launch.json looks like this: